 There is growing and rich literature on employment of survey sampling weights (constructed to be inversely proportional to unit inclusion probabilities) for correction of the population model estimated on the observed survey sample to produce asymptotically unbiased estimation.
-Some recent papers focus on the use of Bayesian modeling for the specific purpose of producing mean and total statistics under either empirical or nonparametric likelihoods, but these methods don't allow the data analyst to specify their own population models for the purpose of parameter estimation and prediction \citep{dong:2014,kunihama:2014,wu:2010,si2015}. \citet{2015arXiv150707050S} and \citet{2018dep} complement these efforts by employing a pseudo-posterior to allow the data analyst to estimate a population model of their choice on an informative sample taken from that population.
+Some recent papers focus on the use of Bayesian modeling for the specific purpose of producing mean and total statistics under either empirical or nonparametric likelihoods, but these methods don't allow the data analyst to specify their own population models for the purpose of parameter estimation and prediction \citep{kunihama:2014,wu:2010,si2015}.
+In particular, the set-up for our paper is one where the data analyst has specified a particular Bayesian hierarchical model for the population (from which the sample was taken) under which they wish to perform inference from data taken from a complex sampling design.
+So, having to specify a model that is specific to the realized sample, but unrelated to the population model constructed by the data analyst does not allow them to conduct the inference they seek. \citet{2015arXiv150707050S} and \citet{2018dep} complement these efforts by employing a pseudo-posterior to allow the data analyst to estimate a population model of their choice on an informative sample taken from that population.
 The pseudo-likelihood exponentiates each unit likelihood contribution by its sampling weight, which re-balances information in the observed sample to approximate that in the population.
 The use of the pseudo-posterior may be situated in the more general class of approximate or composite likelihoods \citep{2009arXiv0911.5357R}.
 All of the above Bayesian approaches that allow analyst specification of the underlying population generating model to be estimated on the observed informative sample \emph{only} address models with fixed or global effects, not random effects.
 Yet, it is routine in Bayesian modeling to employ one or more sets of random effects under prior formulations designed to capture complex covariance structures.
 Hierarchical specifications make such population models readily estimable.